ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/faq.md

 You can also write your own Ballerina connectors, maintain them locally, or push them into Ballerina Central.

-The Ballerina team and WSO2 are publishing a series of additional packages around Twitter, Gmail, Github, Salesforce.com, and others.
-You can browse the packages that WSO2 is publishing by viewing the [http://github.com/wso2-ballerina](http://github.com/wso2-ballerina) organization.
-Each repository is an additional package we are shipping.
+The Ballerina team and WSO2 are publishing a series of additional modules around Twitter, Gmail, Github, Salesforce.com, and others.
+You can browse the modules that WSO2 is publishing by viewing the [http://github.com/wso2-ballerina](http://github.com/wso2-ballerina) organization.
+Each repository is an additional module we are shipping.

-### Are there any restrictions for third parties in publishing packages to Ballerina Central?
+### Are there any restrictions for third parties in publishing modules to Ballerina Central?
-Ballerina Central is open for anyone to push packages that contain annotations, builder extensions, functions, and connectors.
+Ballerina Central is open for anyone to push modules that contain annotations, builder extensions, functions, and connectors.
 We have a terms of service similar to what NPM or DockerHub has on their site.
 You should review the TOS to understand which type of content is accessible.
-Package authors retain a number of rights related to their packages and can choose any license for their software.
+Module authors retain a number of rights related to their modules and can choose any license for their software.

-### Is there a way to run a private registry for Ballerina packages?
+### Is there a way to run a private registry for Ballerina modules?
 Ballerina Central is implemented as a hosted registry service.
 WSO2 is offering an option to host private registries that are optionally mirrored to Ballerina Central.

 ### How can I decouple and manage deployment environment details outside the implementation?